rmsk2/moreorless/readme.md

 - adding some sort of mouse support

-I am trying to keep the overall length of the assembled main program below 32KB which would allow to continue to use the 8K block starting at $8000 as a window to map in RAM for the `xsave` feature, a block of flash memory for executable code or RAM for executable code which has been copied from a flash block.
+I am trying to keep the overall length of the assembled main program below 32KB which would allow to continue to use the 8K block starting at $8000 as a window to map in RAM, a block of flash memory for executable code or RAM for executable code which has been copied from a flash block.
 The RAM block mentioned in the last sentence could be the block 27 which is currently not used for `xsave` and `Alt-f`.

 My 6502 simulator [`6502profiler`](https://github.com/rmsk2/6502profiler) has been eminently useful in testing the memory managment, linked list functionality and any other piece of the software which is not part of the UI.